 When a creditor gets a money judgment against you, that creditor will often want to find out what income and assets you have so that it can start collecting on the judgment—called "enforcing the judgment."
 What procedures judgment creditors can use to get information from you vary by state, but the most common are:

 Once the judgment creditor has information about the property you own and the money you earn, it can begin collection procedures.
 (To learn about the different methods judgment creditors can use to collect, see How Creditors Enforce Judgments.)

-Most states let a judgment creditor question you about your property and finances, in a procedure called a “debtor’s examination.”
+Most states let a judgment creditor question you about your property and finances, in a procedure called a "debtor's examination."
 Basically, the judgment creditor is looking for money or property that can be legally taken to pay the debt.
-High on the list of property the creditor looks for are deposit accounts (such as savings, checking, certificate of deposit, and money market), tax refunds due, and other easy cash.
-Don’t lie.
+High on the list of property the creditor looks for are deposit accounts (like savings, checking, certificate of deposit, and money market), tax refunds due, and other easy cash.
+Don't lie.
 Your statements are ordinarily given under penalty of perjury.

 In some states, a judgment creditor sends you a form and asks you to fill it out, listing your employer's name and address, your assets, and other financial information.
 You must do this under penalty of perjury.
 If you don't comply or the judgment creditor believes you're lying or not disclosing all relevant information, the judgment creditor can ask the court to issue an order requiring you to come to court and answer the questions.

 In other states, the creditor serves you with a document ordering you to show up in court and bring certain financial documents, such as bank statements or pay stubs.
 You may be sent the questions and given a chance to answer them in writing first.
 If you receive an order to appear in court and you don't show up, the court can declare you in contempt and issue a warrant for your arrest.